-The hospital’s Research Center for Children with Special Health Care Needs is devoted to the promotion of evidence-based practices in pediatric rehabilitation and the development, evaluation, and dissemination of effective models of caring for children.
+Franciscan Children's provides care and education for children with unique healthcare needs, helping them find the "courage to reach their full potential with integrity and respect."
+The hospital is devoted to the promotion of evidence-based practices in pediatric rehabilitation, and the development, evaluation, and dissemination of effective models of caring for children.

-In order to provide the best possible experience for these young patients, one thing is crucial: That all hospital employees are engaged and informed.
-But with its workforce spread far afield, communication became difficult.
+In order to provide the best possible experience for these young patients, all hospital employees must remain engaged and informed.
+However, with its workforce spread far afield, communication was becoming difficult:

-Staff caught on quickly: after just two months, 80% of the hospital’s workforce were using the mobile app; after four months the number has risen to 85%.
-They’ve called it “TheFRAN,” a popular nickname for the hospital.
-In oder to further increase the numbers the hospital has made "TheFRAN" part of their onboarding process.
-When new employees join the team they are asked to download the app.
+In order to further increase those numbers, the hospital also made "TheFRAN" part of their onboarding process.
+When new employees join the team, they're asked to download the app.
 This way they are immediately part of the team and are able to experience the engaging culture.

-The CMS Dashboard for Editos and Admins (sample content)
+The CMS Dashboard for Editors and Admins (sample content)

 As a first step, the hospital posted “Did You Know?” teasers that lead to bits of interesting trivia about fellow staffers, such as: “Did you know that your colleague plays guitar?” or “Did you know that your colleague was a beauty pageant queen?”
 Communicators later identify the person when their full stories are published.